green-fox-academy/Eszkis/Project/Exam.md

 ### HTTP, HTTPS

- HTTP: basic protocol for computers to communicate through internet.
+ HTTP: basic protocol for computers to communicate through internet.<br/>
  HTTPS: secured way for computers to communicate through internet.
 Information is coded in one end, and only decoded on the other end

 ### parts of URL